Addressing dementia among people with a migration background – From diagnosis to EU policy actions

 People living with dementia with a migration background are potentially more exposed to difficulties in accessing appropriate and timely care.
 A lack of culturally appropriate services or stigma are but a few elements hindering access.
 In a Europe that is growing ever more diverse, how can we ensure that health and care policies are inclusive and accessible to all?

-At this event, speakers will address current knowledge gaps around access to care for people from a migration background in Europe.
-They will also discuss best practice in promoting culturally sensitive and inclusive health and care services, as supported over the past 10 years by the European Foundations’ Initiative on Dementia.
+At this event, speakers addressed current knowledge gaps around access to care for people from a migration background in Europe.
+They also discussed best practice in promoting culturally sensitive and inclusive health and care services, as supported over the past 10 years by the European Foundations’ Initiative on Dementia.

 Gerrit Rauws, Director, King Baudouin Foundation